Kansai Television: 1960-2002: Growth, network formation and headquarters move

 After the 1980s, as the ratings of Fuji TV ushered in a leap forward, KTV also entered a peak ratings.
 In 1983, the station won the ratings championship for the first time in the evening prime time (19:00 to 22:00) and 19:00 to 23:00.
 In 1985, the station further won the triple crown of ratings in the prime time, evening time, and full-day three-time period, and maintained these records until 1994.
 KTV's advertising revenue has also increased significantly with the increase in ratings.
-In 1985, the operating income of Kansai TV Station reached 36.9 billion yen, achieving an average daily turnover of more than 100 million yen.
+In 1985, the operating income of Kansai TV reached 36.9 billion yen, achieving an average daily turnover of more than 100 million yen.
 Kansai TV is also actively exploring new areas other than television.
 In 1986, it produced its first film "The Capital Disappears".
 In 1988, on the occasion of the 30th anniversary of its launch, Kansai TV produced and broadcast special programs such as "Ancient Capital" and "A Journey to Central Asia".

 In 1991, at the peak of Japan's bubble economy period, KTV set a record of 61.7 billion yen in operating income and 9.8 billion yen in regular interests.

 Under the background of excellent performance, insufficient space in the existing headquarters, and the successive relocation of Yomiuri TV and MBS to new headquarters, KTV also released a plan to build a new headquarters in 1994.
 Due to the lack of a suitable large-scale open space in Osaka City, Kansai TV decided to obtain the new headquarters construction land in the form of land trust by participating in the Ogimachi Park redevelopment plan of the Osaka City Government.
 In 1991, Kansai Telecasting also set up a studio in Tokyo, so that artists could record KTV's programs in Tokyo and improve program production capabilities.

 In 1995, the station only won one prime time championship in the triple crown of ratings, and the triple crown record stopped for 10 years.
 Since 1996, YTV replaced Kansai TV in winning the triple crown in ratings year after year.
 This situation is exactly the same as that of Nippon Television in Kanto, which shows that the ratings competition in the Kansai area has changed from the competition among the stations.
 The competition evolved into a competition among network networks.
 In addition, KTV opened its official website on November 22, 1995, the first Japanese television station to do so.